-RISE provides legal support to victims of sexual assault/abuse and intimate partner violence.
+RISE provides legal support to survivors of sexual assault/abuse and intimate partner violence.
 A legal services advocate can provide Domestic Violence Restraining Orders.

-A Domestic Violence Restraining Order (DVRO) is a civil court order that is signed by a judge and tells the abuser to stop the abuse or face serious legal consequences.
-It offers civil legal protection from domestic violence to both female and male victims.
+A Domestic Violence Restraining Order (DVRO) is a civil court order signed by a judge that tells an abuser to stop the abuse or face serious legal consequences.
+It offers civil legal protection from domestic violence regardless of gender or sexual identity.
 There are four types of domestic violence restraining orders:

 - Emergency Protective Order (EPO) - Any court-issued order intended to protect a person from harm or harassment.
-An emergency protective order is issued by the police, when court is out of session, to prevent domestic violence and protect a person from harm or harassment.
-Most emergency protective orders are stopgap measures that normally last for five (5) days, after which the abused person is expected to seek a temporary restraining order (TRO) from a court.
+It is issued by the police, out of court, to immediately prevent intimate partner violence and protect a person from harm or harassment.
+Emergency protective orders are stopgap measures that normally last for five days, after which the abused person is expected to seek a temporary restraining order from a court.

-- Temporary Restraining Order (TRO) - If you are in immediate danger and need protection right away, you can ask for a temporary (ex parte) restraining order, which can order the abuser to leave the home, have no contact with you, and offer many other forms of protection.
+- Temporary Restraining Order (TRO) - If you are in immediate danger and need protection right away, you can ask for a temporary (ex parte) restraining order.
+This can order the abuser to leave the home and have no contact with you as well as offer you many other forms of protection.
 When applying for a restraining order, the clerk will give you a date, usually within three weeks, when you will have to come back to court for a full hearing.

 - Domestic Violence Restraining Order (after hearing) - After having a court hearing, a judge can grant you a “restraining order after hearing” that can last up to five years.
 However, if there is no termination date on the order, the order will last 3 years from the date it was issued.
-During the last three months of the order, you can file a "request to renew restraining order," this can be granted for up to give years or permanently.
-You will have to state good reasons why you believe the order should be granted.
+During the last three months of the order, you can file a "request to renew restraining order," this can be granted for up to five years or permanently.

-- Criminal Protective Order (CPO) - This order is issued by a judge in Criminal Court with the purpose of protecting a witness or victim of a crime.
-A CPO can be issued in a domestic violence case that has been reported to the police and then filed by the District Attorney’s Office.
+- Criminal Protective Order (CPO) - This order is issued by a judge in Criminal Court with the purpose of protecting a witness or survivor of a crime.
+A CPO can be issued in a intimate partner violence case that has been reported to the police and then filed by the District Attorney’s Office.
 Once the case appears before a judge, a CPO can be issued.
-The Victim Witness Assistance Center can help with this process.

 WHAT DOES A RESTRAINING ORDER DO?